angeloashmore/redux-shopify-storefront/README.md

-# redux-shopify
+# redux-shopify-storefront

-Redux modules for interacting with Shopify.
+Redux modules for interacting with the Shopify Storefront API.

 **Status**: Planning

 ## Purpose

-Provide Shopify functionality to Redux-enabled applications, namely static sites.
+Provide Shopify Storefront functionality to Redux-enabled applications, namely static sites.
 All initial development will be based on providing functionality for a Gatsby generated static site.

 ## Reducer